realitymod/Manual/en/the_basics.md

 * Suicide: **15 seconds**
 * Civilian getting captured: **90 seconds**
 * Civilian killed violating ROE: **120 seconds per civilian**
-* Own weapons cache destroyed: **300 seconds**
+* Friendly weapons cache destroyed: **300 seconds**

-To select a spawn point, bring up the spawn map and select an applicable location marked by a white dot.
+To select a spawn point, bring up the spawn map\(default: **Enter**\) and select an applicable location marked by a white dot.
 Once you’re happy with that spawn location, you must click the **Spawn** button in the lower right corner of the map screen to re-spawn into the game.

 ## _Logistics_ {#logistics}

-Whether your running low on ammunition and need to rearm, want a new kit or simply want to build deployables, logistics keep your team alive.
+Whether you're running low on ammunition and need to rearm, want a new kit or simply want to build deployables: logistics keep your team alive.

-### _Ammunition_ {#ammunition}
+### Ammunition {#ammunition}

 To be able to rearm yourself, you'll need to get closer to one of several sources of ammo, which will then automatically re-fill your weapons.
 These sources are:

 * **Ammo bags** - These can be found in the rifleman, militant, warrior and some insurgent kits and must be thrown \(left click\) on the ground, for you or other soldiers be able to rearm, or on deployables \(tow, aa, mortars\) to rearm them.
-* **Ammo boxes** - Dropped by light transported vehicles, APCs and IFVs.
+* **Ammo boxes** - Dropped by light transport vehicles, APCs and IFVs.
-* **Light/Heavy supply crates** - More information in the [next section](the_basics.md#crates)
+* **Light/Heavy supply crates** - Dropped primarily by transport or supply trucks \(also known as Logis\) and transport helicopters.
+For more information see [Supply Crates](the_basics.md#crates).
-* **Weapons caches** - Available only for insurgents
+* **Weapons caches** - Available only for insurgents.
-* **Vehicle depot** - Present in all main bases, it also heals you
+* **Vehicle depot** - Present in all main bases, it also heals you.

 {% figure "../assets/ammobag.png", "../assets/supplycrate.png", "../assets/inscrate.png", "../assets/cacahe.png", "../assets/depott.png" %}
 Ammunition bag, Coalition forces ammo crate, Insurgent forces ammo crate, weapon cache & Vehicle depot.